-The decline in sales was primarily driven by continued competitive pressures, prior period customer losses in the contract channel, the ongoing reduction in catalog sales through our call centers and the impact of sales from omnichannel programs that are recorded in the Retail Division.
-On a product category basis, sales increased in copy and print services as well as cleaning/breakroom and decreased across the other primary product categories for the second quarter and first half of 2017.
+The decline in sales was primarily driven by continued competitive pressures, prior period customer losses in the contract channel, the ongoing reduction in catalog sales through our call centers, the impact of sales from omnichannel programs that are recorded in the Retail Division, as well as the negative impact of the three hurricanes discussed above.
+The acquisition in the third quarter of 2017 did not have a material impact on sales.
+On a product category basis, sales increased in cleaning/breakroom, and furniture, remained flat in copy and print services, and decreased across the other primary product categories for the third quarter of 2017.
+For the year-to date 2017, sales increased in cleaning/breakroom, remained flat in copy and print services and decreased across the other primary product categories.
 Enhancements to the sales model, future product offering expansions and strategic initiatives are anticipated to reduce the rate of sales decline.
 Additionally, new customers typically require an integration period before reaching their buying potential and having a positive impact on sales trends.

-Division operating income was \$64 million in the second quarter of 2017 as compared to \$63 million in the second quarter of 2016.
-As a percentage of sales, division operating income was flat for the second quarter of 2017 as compared to the second quarter of 2016.
-For the first half of 2017, division operating income as a percentage of sales increased as compared to the first half of 2016, primarily as a result of lower selling, general and administrative expenses, which more than offset the negative impact of the sales decline.
+Division operating income was \$71 million in the third quarter of 2017 as compared to \$81 million in the third quarter of 2016.
+The decrease in the Division's operating income in the third quarter of 2017 reflects the negative impact of lower sales, which were partially offset by lower selling, general and administrative expenses.
+Division operating income increased year-to-date 2017 compared to year-to-date 2016 despite the negative impact of lower sales, as lower selling, general and administrative expenses more than offset the lower sales.